shimming-toolbox/shimming-toolbox/docs/source/user_section/tutorials/create_b0_coil_profiles.rst

 When creating your own custom coil using the commands above, keep in mind the following:

-* :ref:`st_create_coil_profiles` will automatically scale Siemens phase data to radians.
+* :ref:`st_create_coil_profiles from-field-maps` will automatically scale Siemens phase data to radians.
 For other vendors, a step to rescale phase data to [-pi, pi] is necessary before using the command :ref:`st_create_coil_profiles`.

 * The output B0 coil profile is scaled in Hz/<current> where current depends on the value in the configuration file.
 For example, this tutorial could have use 500 mA instead of 0.5 A. This would have resulted in a coil profile in Hz/mA instead of Hz/A.